 Where to Stay in Durango

 Smack dab in the middle of historic downtown Durango you’ll find the Historic Strater Hotel, a Durango landmark dating back to 1887.
-You’ll be transported back to Durango’s mining heyday, when silver made the area rich and prosporous with a thriving future.
+You’ll be transported back to Durango’s mining heyday, when silver made the area rich and prosperous with a thriving future.
 The opulent old hotel has seen Durango’s entire history and serves as a museum to its story.
-And the location can’t be beat: you’ll be walking distance from all of downtown Durango!
+And the location can’t be beaten: you’ll be walking distance from all of downtown Durango!

 For Airbnbs in Durango, you should check out this industrial-style loft in a quiet part of Durango.
 There are views over the mountains from a private patio, this place is seriously cool, chic industrial decor and SUPER stylish!

 Contributed by Marissa from Little Things Travel Blog